DeterminateSystems/nixos-amis/README.md

 ## Changelog

 # epoch-1
-This is an initial version of Determinate AMIs.
+This is an initial version of NixOS with Determinate Nix AMIs.

 ## Terraform